 Mohair is the hair of the Angora goat and is one of the most luxurious textile fibers in the world – not to be confused with the fiber called Angora, which comes from rabbits.
 The long, curly white hair of the Angora goat is highly sought after in the textile industry for its exceptionally silky and soft qualities.

+Mohair is primarily made using wool from South Africa, which is the largest producer of mohair worldwide.
 Angora goats are originally from Turkey, but because of the increased demand for their hair, they are now also raised in Australia and parts of Africa.
-South Africa is currently the largest producer of mohair in the world.

 But what is the reason behind mohair’s popularity?
 The textile has several desirable qualities: